Yoga can help manage pelvic organ prolapse, but there are also some poses, movements and breathing methods that could make the condition worse.

 Yoga poses that increase pelvic and abdominal stability without significant increases intra-abdominal pressure will help with prolapse.

 In a study published in 2018 by the International Journal of Yoga, the technique of Mula Bandha may be beneficial to mild pelvic organ prolapse.
 Mula bandha is a technique that engages the pelvic floor muscles, along with the deep core muscles.
-See a yoga therapist or pelvic floor physical or occupational therapist for more instruction on proper pelvic floor muscle engagement and how to incorporate it with this exercise.
+See a yoga therapist or pelvic floor physical therapist for more instruction on proper pelvic floor muscle engagement and how to incorporate it with this exercise.

 - Legs up the Wall with a block or folded blanket under the pelvis.